kplpy/KSync/README.md

 If the transfer is interrupted, it resumes from the last successfully written chunk instead of restarting.

 Once completed, the temporary file is renamed to the final destination.

+The application also supports drag-and-drop file selection and appending multiple files/folders into a single transfer session.

 ---